kadoshms/ionic2-autocomplete/README.md

 ## About ##

 This is a component based on Ionic's search-bar component, with the addition of auto-complete ability.
 This component is super simple and light-weight.
 Just provide the data, and let the fun begin.
-It is compatible with Angular 2+ and Ionic 2+.
+This package is compatible with Angular 2+ and Ionic 2+.

 ## Setup